Mattia9918/OfficeQueueManagement/Retrospective-Template.md

 - What lessons did you learn (both positive and negative) in this sprint?

+  - It's important to start setting up everything needed to work as soon as possible
   - Initial planning needs more effort, especially in the setup and in the division of tasks, to be more efficient during the development
-  - It's important to start setting up everything needed to work as soon as possible
   - To react positively to the organizational problems
   - Meeting both in person and in remote helps to work better
+  - Solving interaction problems between different stories, and between different parts of the code takes time
   - The organization of the demo requires more committment

 - Which improvement goals set in the previous retrospective were you able to achieve?